ga4gh/va-spec/docs/source/spec-components/index.rst

 2. **Core Information Model:** A domain-agnostic information model for structuring knowledge statements and their supporting evidence and provenance.

-     Provides the foundation on which to build ‘Profiles’ that specialize the Core IM for a specific statement types and data applications.
+     Provides the foundation on which to build ‘Profiles’ that specialize the Core IM for specific statement types or data applications.

-3. **Profile Catalog:** A repository of sharable and extensible Profiles, including 'Implementation Profiles' tailoired for a specific data systems, and 'GA4GH Standard Profiles' representing standards for broader community use.
+3. **Profile Catalog:** A repository of sharable and extensible Profiles, including *Implementation Profiles* tailoired for a specific data systems, and *GA4GH Standard Profiles* for broader community use.

      Provides examples of the Profiling proces, and facilitates coordinated development of models by enabling implementers to re-use and build on existing work.